logo

 The Board

-A Board of Directors comprising Seven (7) members (5 females and 2 males) serves as the policy-making authority of the Foundation.
+The Board of Directors of the Foundation is ably led by Barrister Andrew Enahoro.
+The Board is comprising of Seven (7) members (5 females and 2 males).
+They serve as the policy-making authority of the Foundation.
 The composition of the board is reflective of the multi-sectoral interests, experience, and integrity needed to steer the affairs of the Foundation.
 The Board oversees the management led by the Chief Operating Officer and Managers in the implementation of Programs and Policies.

 Management

 The Chief Operating Officer heads the management team of the Foundation.
 He is assisted by Two managers who head each of the departments.
-The departments are: Business Development /Training Services, Advocacy and Research & Finance & Administration
+The departments are: Business Development /Training Services, Advocacy and Programs Department.

 Service Delivery(Programs)